- Intake: 2

 The ASNC department is located opposite the College in West Road.
 As ASNC is such a small department (about 70 undergraduate students distributed between the three years and 29 colleges) much of your subject related activity will be run through the department.

-Candidates will be required to take a pre-interview written assessment.
-You will also be requested to provide two marked essays following your application.
+You will be requested to provide two marked essays following your application.